Vaibhavabhaysharma/Vaibhavabhaysharma/README.md

 - 🌱 I’m currently learning MERN stack and applied data science side by side.<br/>
 - 👯 I’m looking to collaborate on some web develpoment projects 👀<br/>
 - 🤔 I’m looking for help with anything which I can learn from you.<br/>
-- 💬 Ask me about anything, I will satisfy you.<br/>
+- 💬 Ask me about anything, I will try to satisfy you.<br/>
 - 📫 How to reach me: <a href="mailto:vaibhavmcudc145@gmail.com">mail me</a><br/>
 - 😄 Pronouns: he/him/his<br/>
 - ⚡ Fun fact: Superman didn't always fly...🦸🏻<br/>